-If your organization uses third-party apps that integrate with G Suite, you control how much global Directory information the external apps can access.
+If your organization uses third-party apps that integrate with your Google services, you control how much Directory information the external apps can access.

-If you allow directory access, your users get better external apps.
-For example, when they use a third-party mail app, they want to see domain contacts and have email addresses automatically complete as they type them.
-The app needs directory access to make this happen.
+If you allow directory access, your users have a better experience with external apps.
+For example, when they use a third-party mail app, they want to find domain contacts and have email addresses automatically complete.
+The app needs access to Directory data to make this happen.

-- From the Admin console Home page, go to AppsG SuiteDirectory.
+From the Admin console Home page, go to Menu DirectoryDirectory settings.

-- In the External Directory Sharing section, choose what's shared with external apps and Application Programming Interfaces (APIs):
+- Select what data to share with external apps and Application Programming Interfaces (APIs):

 The information shared with external apps never includes users’ personal contacts or private profile data.
 It also doesn’t include suspended or deleted users.

-It may take up to 24 hours for your changes to take effect.
+It might take up to 24 hours for your changes to take effect.

 Affected apps and APIs

-The External Directory Sharing setting only applies to these APIs and the Apps Scripts or third-party Marketplace apps that use them:
+The External directory sharing setting applies only to the following APIs and the Apps Scripts or third-party Marketplace apps that use those APIs: